ErpNetDocs/info/features/applications/Project_Management.md

 - “Let’s develop a new product.”
 - “Let’s organize a company event.”

-In ERP.net this idea becomes a **Project** — a protected space that gathers everything that will follow:
+In @@name this idea becomes a **Project** — a protected space that gathers everything that will follow:

 - description
 - participants